 In 2007, Minnesota's left-side of the infield received All-Big Ten honors as third baseman Nate Hanson received First-Team honors and shortstop Dan Lyons was named to the third team.
 Hanson became the third Gopher third baseman since 2001 to collect First-Team All-Big Ten honors, while Lyons was third Minnesota shortstop to take home All-Big Ten honors in that span.

-The Golden Gophers tied a then school record in 2009 with a fielding percentage of .971, and have finished in the top half of the Big Ten Conference in fielding percentage in 23 of the past 25 seasons.
-Last year's .974 fielding clip was second in the Big Ten.
-Minnesota has had a .960 or better fielding percentage in 21 of the last 23 seasons.
+The Golden Gophers tied a then school record in 2009 with a fielding percentage of .971, and have perennially finished in the top half of the Big Ten Conference in fielding percentage.
+Last year's .973 fielding clip was third in the Big Ten.
+Minnesota has had a .960 or better fielding percentage in 24 of the last 27 seasons.
 Fornasiere is also familiar to Golden Gopher fans as the team's third base coach.
 He has played a big part in the success of Golden Gopher infielders.

 In 2004, Fornasiere took an infield with three new starters, and helped guide the five different starting infielders (Mike Mee & Andy Hunter - first base, Luke MacLean - second base, Matt Fornasiere - shortstop, David Hrncirik - third base) to a collective .972 fielding percentage.
 All four regular infielders received all-conference honors, as Hunter was named First-Team All-Big Ten, and Fornasiere, Hrncirik and MacLean were named Third-Team All-Big Ten.